 Below are the simple steps on how to fit a Pigs Ear Wall Mounted Handrail to a wall.
 You can apply these steps to all types of wall mounted handrail; the installation will be similar:

-Handrail (and the screws and brackets that come with the product)
+- Handrail (and the screws to fit the handrail)

-In the United Kingdom, regulations state that the minimum handrail height must be no smaller than 900 mm.
-With this in mind, on the bottom step, use a spirit level and tape measure and mark the desired height on the wall where you will eventually want to install the brackets.
+- In the United Kingdom, regulations state that the minimum handrail height must be no smaller than 900 mm.
+With this in mind, on the bottom step, use a spirit level and tape measure and mark the desired height on the wall where you will eventually want to install the handrail.
 Do the same on the top step.
-For longer handrails that require a middle bracket, do the same on the middle step also.

-Using a chalk line, run the line through both marked areas.
-The line will create a guideline for the brackets.
+- Using a chalk line, run the line through both marked areas; the line will create a useful guideline.

-Use a stud finder to locate where the supporting parts of the wall are and where it is safe to put weight and install a bracket.
-Once you have found the perfect location, use the electric drill to create a guide for the bottom screw of the bracket.
+- Use a stud finder to locate where the supporting parts of the wall are and where it is safe to put the weight of the handrail and fixings.
+Once you have found the perfect location, use the electric drill and use suitable fixings for your wall type.

 Blueprint Joinery offer a stylish range of solid timber handrails in a choice of pre-finished pine and oak or white primed, ready for you to paint or stain.
 Complete the look of your handrail with end caps and brackets in black, brass or chrome effect finishes, and choose from short, medium or filigree end cap styles to add a contemporary or detailed finishing touch.